adamwwilkinson/Obsidian-Vault/System's Programming/Organisation of File Systems.md

 Method suffers from internal fragmentation (in the initial allocation is too large) and external fragmentation (as files are deleted over time).

 #### Chained
-[[lists#singly-linked-representation]]of block allocation.
+[[Lists#singly-linked-representation]]of block allocation.
 New blocks may be allocated on any free block on the disk, meaning the blocks don't need to be contigous.

 A small pointer of 32 or 64 bits is allocated to indicate where the next block in the chain is.